 Although some effort by the Government of Indonesia to provide financial aid was finally made through its Bantuan Operasional Sekolah (BOS), or Aid for School Operations, the system has been implemented with mixed results.
 This aid is limited mainly to monthly tuition and also limited to a certain profile of schools.
 In addition, BOS rarely covers the costs for entrance fees, registration costs, school textbooks, uniforms, and other miscellaneous education-related costs.
 All of these non-monthly tuition expenses cost as much if not more than twelve months of tuition fees.
 Finally BOS seems to be currently more properly implemented in the Jakarta region and less so in outlying areas.
 Chances of secondary school students obtaining BOS are even more minimal and in the case of senior secondary or high school students obtaining BOS remains nil.

-To address these alarming education-related problems, YE created the Outreach Programme to keep tens of thousands of poor and disadvantaged children living outside of Jakarta in school.
+To address these alarming education-related problems, the Emmanuel Foundation created the EduNation Outreach Programme to keep tens of thousands of poor and disadvantaged children living outside of Jakarta in school.
 Although the core of our programme has initially concentrated on access to education and scholarships, our programme is unique in that it has a variety of support components such as tutoring, mentoring, workshops, university studies, work placement, and a focus on its alumni.

-In addition, YE created the Innovative Schools Programme to provide long-term teacher training to schools.
+In addition, the Emmanuel Foundation created the Innovative Schools Programme to provide long-term teacher training to schools.
 Together these two programmes focusing on education were created and developed to (1) maximize the results of our long-term investment in students’ education, (2) develop their full potential and (3) improve their chances of success in life.